 Level 2 continues language study in the same patterns as Level 1.
 Students experience opportunities for more advanced verbal and written self-expression and related cultural elements.
 This course emphasizes communicative skills, more advanced grammar concepts, reading and listening comprehension and cultural concepts.
-The target language will be the language of the classroom.
+The target language will be the language of the classroom and integrated performance assessments are used to assess proficiency in all four skills.
 Online resources, and supplementary materials are essential elements of these courses.
 Prerequisite: Level 1, grade C- or better.